srekhi/escape_room/docs/README.md

 ### MVP Features
 Allow users to interact with the game by
-  -	movinv their player around the room with keys: w, a, s, d.
+  -	moving their player around the room with keys: w, a, s, d.
   -	creating sound via spacebar
   - Display win message if user escapes maze.